reynandaptr/phoenix-config/devlog.md

 Add mod + space to activate workspace for focused window.

 Gotta make an appDidLaunch and terminate handler because MacOSX doesn't understand that windows belong to apps????

+## 05-07-21
+Things mostly work, but there's a bunch of jank.
+Somehow I'm not receiving windowOpen events anymore.

+I should add a key to 'unhide' all windows and to disable the hiding somehow.

+I think this is in a reasonable state to publish, with a couple more controls for being able to wrangle broken states.
+This just needs some cleanup and we're good to go.

+## 03-08-21
+Adding a 'collect all windows of focused app onto active workspace' button.